-By default, nodes (vertices) are displayed as colored discs (with a central number if the disc is big enough) according to the network order, 0 to n-1 for the network-graph, 0 to v^k for the ibaf-graph, and 1 to the number of basins for the jump-graph.
+By default, nodes (vertices) are displayed as colored discs (with a central number if the disc is big enough) according to the network order, 0 to n-1 for the network-graph, 0 to v^k -1 for the ibaf-graph, and 1 to the number of basins for the jump-graph.

 Successive discs are assigned different colors cycling through four colors.
 Centrally placed black arrows indicate the direction of links (edges).
 Links are colored according to the parent node and aligned asymmetrically clockwise relative to the parent to separate outgoing and incoming links by a central gap to avoid mutual link overlap.
 Self-links are show as short stubs projecting from a node.
-Both the initial and drag graph are displayed in a large central window, and the current image can be saved with "PScript-P" (section 20.15).
+Both the initial and drag graph are displayed in a large central window, and for both, "PScript-P" will save the current image as a vector PostScript file (section 20.15), and net-# will redrawn the graph, restoring any link cuts or additions made in the drag-graph.